Carrie Johnson, PE, SE

 Carrie was awarded the NCSEA Service Award in 2016.
 This award is presented to an individual who has worked for the betterment of NCSEA to a degree that is beyond the norm of volunteerism.
 It is given to someone who has made a clear and indisputable contribution to the organization and therefore to the profession.

-Carrie serves as Chief Information Officer of Wallace Engineering.
+Carrie serves as Chair of the Board on Wallace Engineering’s Board of Directors.
 She received her Bachelor of Architectural Engineering and Master of Architectural Engineering degrees from Oklahoma State University.
 She is a licensed Professional Engineer in 42 states and a licensed Structural Engineer in Alaska and Utah.

 Carrie’s project work is concentrated in the retail industry where she has been instrumental in the development of multi-sited building prototypes.
 She has automated many in-house operational and administrative functions and has developed proprietary software programs to automate repetitive structural engineering tasks.